George Ranetti: Furnica and Poporanism

 The socialist Eftimiu argued that Furnicas politics were left-of-center, with Ranetti as "a convinced democrat, anti-monarchic, an enemy of those who stood for the bourgeois-landowning society".
 His pen, Eftimiu claims, "served to castigate racketeering politicians, prejudice, debauchery, fake patriotism, and all the dovetailing high-society that was creaking at the corners."
 King Carol I himself was ridiculed, and aware of it, but took no measure to suppress Ranetti.
 On one occasion, Ranetti participated in rendering homage to a Romanian royal, namely the Princess Dowager Marie of Edinburgh.
 With Cincinat Pavelescu, Radu D. Rosetti, Dimitrie Anghel and Ștefan Octavian Iosif, he co-wrote a poem welcoming her to the Tinerimea Artistică salon of March 1906.
 Some of Furnicas most noted cartoonists were Tinerimea painters: Ion Theodorescu-Sion, Camil Ressu, Iosif Iser, Francisc Șirato, Nicolae Petrescu Găină, and Ary Murnu—the latter remembered especially for his routine mockery of Ioan Kalinderu, administrator of the crown domains.
 The articles and caricatures were more lenient toward actor Ion Brezeanu, who was the other stock character in Furnica humor.

-Ranetti personally was described by critic Mihail Dragomirescu as an "independent" advocate of Poporanism, on the left-wing of Romanian agrarian traditionalism.
+Ranetti personally was described by critic Mihail Dragomirescu as an "independent" advocate of Poporanism, on the left wing of Romanian agrarian traditionalism.
 An occasional contributor to the Poporanist Viața Romînească, he was eventually given a permanent column, called Scrisori din București ("Letters from Bucharest").
 Ranetti's rejection of Francophilia became radical by early 1906.
 On March 15, he and Țăranu signed expressed public support for an anti-Francization manifesto, written and published by Alexandru Vlahuță.
 The same day, he witnessed the anti-French riots instigated by the nationalist doctrinaire Nicolae Iorga at the National Theater.
 In a reprint of Franțuzomania, he expressed support for Iorga, calling the movement's repression by the authorities an "intrigue" and "awful slaughter".

-Also that year, Ranetti produced the "rhyming prologue" Vatra luminoasă ("Burning Hearth") and, as Spiriduș ("Elf"), published pieces in the anti-monarchy gazette Protestarea.
+Also that year, Ranetti produced the "rhyming prologue" Vatra luminoasă ("Burning Hearth").
+As Spiriduș ("Elf"), he published pieces in the anti-monarchy gazette Protestarea, which was probably directly handled by Jean Miclescu, who represented a republican wing of the Conservative caucus.
 According to the left-wing magazine Democrația, Ranetti was in charge of Protestarea as well, but only as a front for Nicolae Filipescu, who ran Epoca.
 According to this version of events, Filipescu used Ranetti to "bewilder the popular masses" into supporting an "oligarchy" that had superficially embraced republicanism; Protestarea was closed down by Filipescu, since it only stirred "contempt from the popular masses".
 In tandem, Furnicas politics became an embarrassment for the governments of Gheorghe Grigore Cantacuzino and Dimitrie Sturdza, during the early stages of the 1907 Peasants' Revolt.
 The issues of February 15 and March 15 were confiscated by Ministry of Internal Affairs.
 Two more volumes came out in 1907, as Fabule ("Fables") and the verse comedy Romeo și Julietta la Mizil ("Romeo and Juliet from Mizil"), followed in 1909 by the selection Schițe vesele ("Cheerful Sketches").